srinuneehaal/CaC-Patterns/README.md

 Find the generated plan at `plan/masterplan.json`.
 Apply mode will read that file and dispatch each item to the relevant service (sides, transaction types, derived portfolios, portfolio groups, or chart of accounts).

+## Plan ordering
+The master plan is sorted by a configurable rule engine.
+Edit `src/main/resources/application.properties` to change the category/action order (for example the default sequence is sides create/update, transactions delete/update/create sorted by `transactionSequence`, side deletes, chart of accounts, accounts, portfolio create/update, portfolio groups, and portfolio deletes).
+Update the `plan.ordering.rules[*]` entries to suit your rollout constraints without touching code.

 ## Build
 ```sh
 mvn -q -DskipTests package